top of page

 Community Garden

-Community members, clients, and members from Yale school of environment have built a garden that produces healthy options for our youth.
-This garden teaches youth about how to grown your own healthy eating options.
-High crime, low income communities have considerably less healthy eating options compared to higher income suburbs.
+Community members, clients, and members from the Yale School of Environment have built a garden that grows healthy food for our youth.
+This garden teaches youth about how to grown their own healthy eating options.
+High-crime, low-income communities have considerably fewer healthy eating options compared to higher-income suburbs.

-For more information about community gardens and their impact on the community, watch the ted talk below about community gardens within South Central Los Angeles.
+For more information about community gardens and their effect on the community, watch Ron Finley's TED Talk about community gardens in South Central Los Angeles.

 bottom of page